How to Challenge an Xactimate Estimate: A Step-by-Step Guide

 An ESX file is a compressed archive that contains the complete estimate, including the sketch, all line items, notes, photos, estimate parameters, labor efficiency settings, and any internal comments the adjuster may have entered.
 A PDF printout may obscure or omit much of this information.

 You have a right to receive the documents upon which the carrier's settlement is based.
 Under California's Fair Claims Settlement Practices Regulations, "if losses are settled on the basis of a written scope and/or estimate prepared by or for the insurer, the insurer shall supply the claimant with a copy of each document upon which the settlement is based."
-(10 CCR § 2695.9(b).)
+(10 CCR Sec.
+2695.9(d).)
 The ESX file is the document — the PDF is merely a printout of it.

 "Please provide a copy of the native Xactimate file (.ESX format) for claim number [X], including all associated sketches, notes, photographs, and estimate parameters.
 A PDF printout is not sufficient, as it does not contain the complete data necessary for a thorough review of your estimate."